alphagov/exemplar-screens/README.md

 ### 2. Update the data file

-Edit is the data.js file in your numbered exemplar folder.
+Edit the data.js file in your numbered exemplar folder.
 It contains a few examples so you can see how the data should be structured.

 ### 3. Update the index file